 Record investment: Celonis receives one billion US dollars

-This makes the start-up an eleven-time Unicorn.
-The Munich-based company also brings a Google manager on board.
+This makes the start-up an eleven-fold unicorn.
+The Munich-based company is also bringing a Google manager on board.

 Celonis from Munich receives one billion US dollars in Series D. There has never been a higher sum in start-up Germany before.
-This brings the value of the company to eleven billion euros.
-Celonis is thus a "Decacon" - at least a tenfold Unicorn - and the highest valued non-listed start-up in Germany.
+This increases the value of the company to eleven billion euros.
+Celonis is thus a "Decacon" - a unicorn at least ten times over - and the highest valued non-listed start-up in Germany.

-Backers include U.S. VCs Durable Capital Partners and T. Rowe Price, as well as investment firm Franklin Templeton, San Francisco-based Splunk Ventures and a group of other investors.
+Investors include the American VCs Durable Capital Partners and T. Rowe Price, as well as the investment company Franklin Templeton, Splunk Ventures from San Francisco and a group of other investors.
 Existing investors, including New York-based Arena Holdings, are also participating again.
-"Celonis is a rare gem that is at the center of one of the biggest technology trends of our time - modernizing businesses through data-driven, intelligent business decisions," said Henry Ellenbogen, managing partner and chief investment officer of Durable Capital Partners LP.
-"Celonis has massive market potential to create a new and modern way of managing businesses."
+"Celonis is a rare gem that is at the center of one of the biggest technology trends of our time - modernizing businesses through data-driven, intelligent business decisions," said Henry Ellenbogen, Managing Partner and Chief Investment Officer of Durable Capital Partners LP.
+"Celonis has massive market potential to create a new and modern way of managing companies."

-The three TU Munich students Alexander Rinke, Martin Klenk and Bastian Nominacher founded Celonis in 2011.
-The company, which now has 1,300 employees, offers process mining: All of a company's IT system data is analyzed.
-According to the company, this helps to better identify weaknesses and optimization potential.
-The company talks about several thousand customers, including AstraZeneca, Bosch, Coca-Cola, Citibank, Dell, GSK, L'Oréal, Siemens, Uber and Vodafone.
+Three students from the Technical University of Munich, Alexander Rinke, Martin Klenk and Bastian Nominacher, founded Celonis in 2011.
+The company, which now has 1,300 employees, offers process mining: All data from a company's IT system is analyzed.
+According to the company, this makes it easier to identify weaknesses and optimization potential.
+The company speaks of several thousand customers, including AstraZeneca, Bosch, Coca-Cola, Citibank, Dell, GSK, L'Oréal, Siemens, Uber and Vodafone.

 "Celonis is a rare gem"